Purely electronic model for exciton-polaron formation in moir\'e heterostructures: Model

 We work in the low exciton-density regime, where a single exciton $x^\dagger$ is added to the electronic ground state.
 The exciton is treated as a composite particle.
 Its interlayer wavefunction for total momentum $\pbold$ is

-We determine the wavefunction $\psi_\kk(\pbold)$ by solving the two-particle Schr{\"o}dinger equation in the presence of the electron ground state $\ket{GS}$, which we for now assume to be a Fermi sea.
-We later relax this assumption, discussing correlated insulators as electronic ground states, which modifies the decomposition of the exciton; see supplemental material~\cite{supp}.
+We determine the wavefunction $\psi_\kk(\pbold)$ by solving the two-particle Schr{\"o}dinger equation in the presence of the electron ground state $\ket{GS}$, which we for now choose to be a Fermi sea.
+We later relax this assumption, discussing correlated insulators as electronic ground states, which modifies the decomposition of the exciton; see Appendix~\ref{sec:Chev_corr}.
 The attractive electron-hole interaction is chosen to be sufficiently large, such that $\psi_\kk(\pbold)$ describes a well-defined, localized bound state.
 Our approach fully accounts for the composite nature of the exciton and relies exclusively on microscopic interactions without introducing an effective exciton-electron coupling.
 To study the exciton dynamics, we compute its propagator:

-by projecting the Hamiltonian Eq.~\eqref{eq:Hamiltonian} to the ``Chevy subspace.''
-This subspace includes states with a single exciton as well as states containing a single exciton accompanied by a particle-hole excitation of the electronic ground state, defining the following basis states:
+by projecting the Hamiltonian Eq.~\eqref{eq:Hamiltonian} to a subspace that includes states with a single exciton as well as states containing a single exciton accompanied by a particle-hole excitation of the electronic ground state~\cite{chevyUniversalPhaseDiagram2006}.
+This procedure defines the following basis states: